kh0kamoni/cs50_Final_Project/README.md

 We welcome contributions from the community!
 If you’d like to contribute, please fork the repository, create a feature branch, and submit a pull request.
 Ensure your code follows the project’s coding standards and is well-documented.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact
-For any inquiries or support, please reach out to [Your Name](mailto:your-email@example.com).
+For any inquiries or support, please reach out to [Khokamoni](mailto:khokamoni@icloud.com).